About archives and manuscripts search

 - records of clubs, societies, pressure groups, professional bodies and businesses

 - laboratory notebooks, research and lecture notes

 - photographs and drawings.

-You can also get advice on what is available in the collection from the subject guides, or by contacting the Archives and Manuscripts team.
+You can also get advice on what is available in the collection from the archives and manuscripts sources guides, or by contacting the Archives and Manuscripts team.